CHC30121 | CRICOS 115438C

 Course Overview

 The CHC30121 Certificate III in Early Childhood Education and Care at Rosehill College provides foundational training for individuals seeking to begin their careers in early childhood education.
 This program equips students with the essential skills needed to support the development and wellbeing of young children in various care settings.
-Students will learn how to create inclusive, safe, and engaging learning environments, promote children’s health and safety, and develop educational activities that support holistic development.
-The course also emphasizes the importance of building positive relationships and understanding diversity and inclusion.

 Key Features